1backend/1backend/docs/types.md

 ### Unnamed types

-There are the following built in types supported:
+The following built-in types are supported:

 ```
 bool;